wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Changelog ==
+= vCita Contact Form Version 3.0 =
+ * A new plugin management screen
+ * All widgets editing can now be done directly from Wordpress
+ * Fix to Contact Sidebar disconnecion issue
+ * New color themes options

 = vCita Contact Form Version 2.1.3 =
  * Contact form fully integrats with facebook pages
  * More payments options